 Dispersed throughout the island of Ireland, they are a group of women and men – lay people, religious sisters and brothers, and priests – from within the Christian tradition.
-Committed to ongoing specialised training and responsible practice, they are qualified spiritual companions who can offer spiritual support to survivors of abuse by Church personnel in Ireland.
-All Towards Peace spiritual companions sign up to abide by the AISGA (All Ireland Spiritual Guidance Association) Code of Ethics and are in regular supervision.
+Committed to ongoing specialised training, responsible practice and regular supervision, they are qualified spiritual companions who can offer spiritual support to survivors of abuse by Church personnel in Ireland.
+All Towards Peace spiritual companions are members of AISGA (All Ireland Spiritual Guide Association) and abide by the AISGA Code of Ethics.

 What are some things that could be explored with a Towards Peace spiritual companion?

 Feedback from abuse survivors in Ireland has highlighted the damage done to their own spirituality, particularly because they were abused by Church personnel.
 Within this context, spiritual direction might provide a space for exploring the spiritual impact of the abuse such as: the impact on a person’s own sense of goodness, connection to God and connection to others; beliefs, theology and faith; relationship with Church and religion.
 Spiritual direction might also provide a space to gain clarity about what one’s spiritual needs and hopes for healing are today.

 As part of a two year listening process, survivors of abuse met with Catholic bishops to help them understand the holistic impact of the abuse.
 One of the things that survivors asked for was a service offering spiritual support.
 Towards Peace was designed as a response to this request – that could be offered through the work of the whole church – both institutional and local, and including support offered by lay people, religious sisters and brothers, and priests.

 Towards Peace is one of three services that form the Catholic Church’s pastoral response to abuse in Ireland.

 The other two services are: Towards Healing and the National Board for Safeguarding Children in the Catholic Church in Ireland.